 Prices tend to go WAY UP when the tree is at risk of damaging property (breaking windows, roofs, or falling on the house in any way).

 If you can claim to be licensed and insured, you can easily charge more for your services…

 …because nobody wants a hack job on that Oak that’s about to crash into the kitchen.

-- Identify which jobs are profitable – and which ones aren’t
+- Discover which jobs are the most profitable (and which ones aren’t)

 - Find out how much you should raise your prices on your least profitable clients